A Survey on Group Fairness in Federated Learning: Challenges, Taxonomy of Solutions and Directions for Future Research: Background

 \paragraph{Conditioned on the Outcome} The definitions of fairness conditioned on the outcome, $Y$, can be divided into two groups.
 The first group is conditioned on $Y = 0$, and demands Equality of False Positive Rates (FPR) (also known as Predictive Equality) or Equality of True Negative Rates (TNR) between two sensitive groups.
 These types of metrics can be considered, for example, from the perspective of innocent defendants by requiring that individuals who do not go on to be re-arrested have the same probability of being released regardless of their sensitive attribute value.

 On the other hand, the second group is conditioned on $Y = 1$, and demands Equality of True Positive Rates (TPR) (also known as Equality of Opportunity \cite{hardt2016-equality-of-opportunity}) or Equality of False Negative Rates (FNR) between two sensitive groups.
-In particular, a widely used fairness metric, Equalized Odds \cite{hardt2016-equality-of-opportunity}, requires equal TPR and FNR across the different groups.
 These types of metrics can be considered, for example, from the perspective of people that apply to receive a loan to have the same likelihood of receiving a loan, regardless of whether they belong to the protected or unprotected group.

 The types of metrics conditioned on the outcome are more aligned with the perspective of the population evaluated by the model as they demand that individuals who are similar with respect to their outcomes be treated similarly \cite{catalogue-metrics}.